scientifichackers/react-pages/README.md

 Just run `react-pages project .` from your project directory!

 Projects not using `create-react-app` will probably work, but no guarantees can be made.

+## Issues

+- It might not uninstall using pip.
+As a temporary fix, Run `react-pages uninstall` once, and then `pip uninstall react-pages` will work.